Nickolas Grace: 1993–present

 Following a recurring role in 1993 as the unnamed 'Consultant' on Victor Lewis-Smith's loosely hospital-based sketch show Inside Victor Lewis-Smith, Grace played Marcus Green, the long-suffering husband of Dorien in Birds of a Feather, in a couple of episodes between 1989 and 1997.
 He has also appeared three times as Mr Casey in the BBC Sitcom My Family.

 Grace played Underling the Butler in The Drowsy Chaperone with Elaine Paige at the Novello Theatre, which ended its run on 4 August 2007.
-On 29 July 2009 he appeared on the UK version of Dragons Den as the proposed director of a new touring musical based around the life of Dusty Springfield.

-He had a recurring role in some Doctor Who audio stories, produced by Big Finish as a Time Lord ally; Straxus, of the Eighth Doctor and Lucie Miller, (Paul McGann and Sheridan Smith) in the stories Human Resources, Sisters of the Flame and Vengeance of Morbius.
+He had a recurring role in some Doctor Who audio stories, produced by Big Finish as a Time Lord ally: Straxus, of the Eighth Doctor and Lucie Miller (Paul McGann and Sheridan Smith) in the stories Human Resources, Sisters of the Flame and Vengeance of Morbius.

-He portrayed Albert Einstein in the Doctor Who short "Death is the Only Answer".

-In 2012, Grace starred in Chariots of Fire, the stage adaptation of the film of the same title.
-In it he played the Master of Trinity College at Cambridge University, the role originated on screen by John Gielgud.
+In 2012, Grace starred in Chariots of Fire, the stage adaptation of the film of the same title, in the role of the Master of Trinity College.

 Grace is President of the Vic-Wells Association.